greenarmor/datu/docs/project-progress.md

 This changelog captures notable updates to the DATU repository and documentation hub.
 Add a dated entry whenever meaningful work is merged so contributors can quickly review recent activity.

+## 2025-10-10 – Local Stellar Fork Available

+- Published a Docker Compose-powered Stellar fork so engineers can run consensus, Horizon, and Soroban locally via `./scripts/stellar-fork/start.sh`.
+- Documented runbooks and troubleshooting guidance in the repository and documentation portal.
+- Began defining follow-on work for multi-node quorum modeling and passphrase management.

 ## 2025-10-09 – Phase 1 Kickoff with Deferred Mobilization Wrap-up

 - Authorized the consensus network team to begin Phase 1 Stellar fork work while remaining Phase 0 mobilization tasks stay in a tracked backlog.